w3c/opentrack-cg/spec/model/disciplines.md

 ### Combined events competitions

 Scores are calculated according to the current iAAF Combined events Scoring tables.
-See (Scoring Points)[#Scoring-Points].

 #### U18 Boys, U20 and Senior Men: Pentathlon and Decathlon